Moyomo/FC2observ/README.md

 1. Download the latest .zip form the [releases](https://github.com/Moyomo/FC2observ/releases) page and unzip it.
 2. Launch `FC2observ.exe`, it should ask you to automatically install the .cfg file.
 If it doesn't, copy the `gamestate_integration_fc2observ.cfg` file from the .zip to your CS config folder (the same folder you'd put an `autoexec.cfg`).
 3. You're done!
-(Re)start CS2 and Boltobserv should automatically connect.
+(Re)start CS2 and FC2observ should automatically connect.

 Please report any bugs or feature requests here on Github.